tt-isv-org/scc/article-intro/README.md

 * **Programmer** - responsible for developing the application or service that will run in the pod.
 * **Deployer** - responsible for creating the deployment manifest that will define how the application will be run.
 * **OpenShift User** - a user account granted deployment permissions by the OpenShift administrator.
-* **OpenShift Service Account** - created to be associated with one or more SCCs.
+* **OpenShift Service Account** - a special type of user account that can be created to be associated with one or more SCCs.
 * **OpenShift Administrator** - ensures the security of the OpenShift platform by granting access to protected resources only as needed.

 Administrators use Role-Based Access Control (**RBAC**) resources to control user access.
 In our scenario, the administrator will create an **OpenShift User** account that has the permission to deploy pods.
 The **Deployer** can then use that account to create and deploy the pod on OpenShift.
-The **Deployer** performs this task by creating a deployment manifest, which links to the application and provides instructions on how the application should be deployed and ran.
+The **Deployer** performs this task by creating a **deployment manifest**, which links to the application and provides instructions on how the application should be deployed and ran.

 If the application is a typical stateless workload (i.e. requiring no special permissions), the **Deployer** will generate a basic deployment manifest, and the pod will be deployed without any issues.

 But what if the application requires access to protected resources such as local storage, networking services, or needs to run under specific user or group identities?
-In this case the **Deployer** will need to enhance the deployment manifest to request the additional privileges.
+In this case the **Deployer** will need to enhance the deployment manifest to request the additional permissions.
 And who gets to decide if the requests should be allowed or not?
 This is where SCCs and RBAC come into play.

-The SCC specifies what privileges are allowed, what user and group IDs can be assigned, and what additional capabilities can be granted.
+SCCs are the tool provided by OpenShift to control what permissions can be granted to a pod - specifically what privileges are allowed, what user and group IDs can be assigned, and what additional capabilities can be granted.
 SCCs are associated with users, groups, and/or service accounts - typically via RBAC roles.
-Therefore, when the **Deployer** attempts to deploy the pod, the SCC invoked is the one associated with the role assigned to the **OpenShift User** account.
+Therefore, when the  **Deployer** attempts to deploy the pod, the deployment manifest will specify what **OpenShift Service Accont** to use, which in turn is associated with a role and an SCC.

->**NOTE**: Another way to associate a deployment manifest with an SCC is by specifying an **OpenShift Service Account** name in the manifest.
-This will be discussed later in the article.

-If the SCC allows all of the requested capabilities made by the deployment manifest, the deployment is created and the pod/application is run.
+If the SCC allows all of the requested permissions made by the deployment manifest, the deployment is created and the pod/application is run.

->**NOTE**: As mentioned previously, there are multiple ways that a deployment manifest can request additional privileges, access, and capabilities.
-Throughout this article we will refer to all these request types collectively as simply "capabilities".

-If the pod is denied the requested capabilities, the **OpenShift Administrator** will need to:
+If the pod is denied the requested permissions, the **OpenShift Administrator** will need to:

 * Determine if the additional requests made in the manifest are in fact needed.
-* Determine what SCC will allow the requested capabilities, or if none exist, create a new one.
+* Determine what SCC will allow the requested permissions, or if none exist, create a new one.
 * Assign the SCC to a role for the appropriate users, groups, and/or service accounts, or create such a role if needed.
-* Assign the new role to the **OpenShift User** account.
+* Assign the new role to the **OpenShift Servvice Account**.

-Here is an overview of how user and service accounts, roles, and SCCs are involved in the deployment process:
+Here is an overview of how user and service accounts, roles, deployment manifiests, and SCCs are involved in the deployment process:

 ![flow](images/flow.png)